Todd Sievers

-Todd Michael Sievers (born April 1, 1980) is a former American football placekicker who played college football for the Miami Hurricanes from 1998 to 2002, being part of the 2001 Division I-A National Championship team.
+Todd Michael Sievers (born April 1, 1980) is an American former football player.
+He played college football for the Miami Hurricanes from 1998 to 2002, being part of the 2001 Division I-A National Championship team.

-He also played for the Houston Texans of the National Football League during the 2003 and 2004 offseasons.
+He was also a member of the Houston Texans of the National Football League (NFL) during the 2003 and 2004 offseasons.

 High school career

 Sievers played at Ankeny High School in Ankeny, Iowa, serving as the team's kicker and punter.
 He set state records with a 63-yard field goal, as well as in scoring with 77 points.

 He also lettered in baseball and soccer.

 College career

 1998

 Sievers served as kickoff specialist as a true freshman.
 He played in 11 of 12 games that season (missed game against Temple due to death of grandfather).
 14 of his 61 kickoffs went for touchbacks.

 1999

 Sievers was redshirted prior to his second season.

 2000

 Following two seasons without any field goal attempts, Sievers went 11-of-17 on field goals and 52-of-58 on extra points while leading the team in scoring with 85.
 Kicked two 50-yard extra points against Boston College and Florida, due to multiple unsportsmanlike conduct penalties.
 He suffered two concussions while making tackles on kickoffs, in games against McNeese State and Syracuse.
 He was diagnosed with diabetes during the season.